salymk/bookshelf/INSTRUCTIONS.md

 ## 📝 Your Notes

-Elaborate on your learnings here in `INSTRUCTIONS.md`
+Elaborate on your learnings here in `INSTRUCTIONS.md` We used react-router-dom to create our different routes for the app.
+The routes we created are:
+'/discover' for the discover page '/book/id' for each individual book we click on it shows us the book in the page.

+We also used useMatch hook for creating active nav styles.
+So when we are in the discover route our nav items is styled to show that.

 ## Background